abhijeetshuklaoist/gocsvparser/README.md

 # Requiremet:
 1. To be able to parse CSVs with different kind of CSV having similar data.
 Some CSVs will have extra columns, some might be missing some required columns, some columns like Name might be split into multiple columns like FirstName and Last name
 2. Read the CSV files, fetch Name, Email, Salary and Id
-3. Dump records having above important fieled in one CSV and dump dirty data in another CSV
+3. Dump records having above important fields in one CSV and dump dirty data in another CSV

 # Idea: